Information for suppliers

 Existing Supplier Queries

 If you have queries about billing, invoicing or payments please contact:

 Tel: 0844 800 4201

-You will most likely be aware of the new General Data Protection Regulation which will be implemented in the UK from the 25th May 2018.
+You will most likely be aware of the new General Data Protection Regulation which was implemented in the UK on the 25th May 2018.

 This legislation requires all organisations that process personal data, or engage others to do so on their behalf, to adopt certain practices to safeguard personal data.
 If you are an existing supplier you will have received an email from us notifying you of a change to our terms of business.